Beel132/chordInformation/README.md

 ![chord select view](https://imgur.com/uKMFqy7.png)

-**And on button click, you can see A LOT of chords that can fit perfectly in you progression!**
+**And on button click, you can see A BUNCH of chords that can fit perfectly in you progression!**

 ![chord table view](https://imgur.com/9T6Uj7l.png)